sjinks/wp-two-factor-auth/readme.txt

 * Code length is not fixed any more.
 It can be 5 or 6 characters.
 Removed som easy to mix charaters as well (1 and I).

 = 2.0 =
 * Admin settings menu where you can choose which user roles that will have this activated.
-There will still be a second screen where the not activated user roles enter their password, but the one time code field is hidden.
+There will still be a second screen where the not activated user roles enter their password, but the One Time Password field is hidden.

 = 1.1 =
 * Removed password field from regular login page and added it to the second page where the user now enters both the emailed code and the password.